Last updated on 25th January 2022

 Kinetic typography for marketing

-Kinetic typography has many valuable uses (as we’ll see throughout this article), one of which is for marketing.
+Kinetic typography has many valuable uses, one of which is for marketing.

 Kinetic typography, in addition to capturing the attention of people opting for soundless viewing, is a great way to tell your brand story and sell your services.